cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 But this pattern is not very useful if we want to decide which format an image has *at runtime* - all the code with all the concrete types needs to be visible to the compiler, well, at compile time!

 Furthermore, it would be awesome to be able to store a bunch of different images into, say, a vector, potentially populating this vector at runtime, and save them all using their common `Save` method.
-But our images have different types so we can't put them into a vector in a naïve way!
+But our images have different types so we can't put them into a single vector in a naïve way!

 <!--
 `CPP_SKIP_SNIPPET`